-Amy C. Spaulding
+Amy C. Spaulding, Editorial Lead

 I grew up in a town called Sleepy Hollow.
 The Headless Horseman was our high school mascot.
 We lived a stone’s throw from Sleepy Hollow Cemetery and down the road from the Old Dutch Church.
 Every day, the school bus carried me over Ichabod’s bridge.
 Daily life was steeped in lore, and I grew up breathing the air of magic and possibility.

 My first paying job was reviewing books for a quarter for my dad who worked for Scholastic.
 My uncle Johnny worked there, too.
 My grandfather was a publisher who befriended Ted Geisel and inspired him to write The Cat in the Hat.
 My great-grandfather wrote children’s book primers and my cousin Martha was a long-time senior editor at The Atlantic Monthly.
+I have worked for celebrity tabloids and business journals, for libraries, in bookstores, and in publishing.

 Amy C. Spaulding; email@example.com